Superman (DC Extended Universe): Theatrical cut

 Closeup of Clark/Superman in the theatrical cut of Justice League.
-The execution of Henry Cavill's digitally-erased mustache in the cut has drawn ridicule.
+The execution of Henry Cavill's digitally erased mustache in the cut has drawn ridicule.

 In 2017, in wake of an invasion by the demonic New God Steppenwolf, Prince teams up with Wayne to create their own metahuman group, recruiting Barry Allen, Arthur Curry / Aquaman, and Victor Stone.
 However, the group still proves no match for Steppenwolf and his minions, and Wayne comes to the conclusion that they need to resurrect Superman if they truly wish to save the Earth.
 Kent's body is exhumed by Allen and Stone and placed in the amniotic fluid of the Kryptonian scout ship's genesis chamber, alongside a Mother Box that they had retrieved, as the device was used to save Stone's life after a horrific accident.

 Allen uses his powers to charge it up and successfully resurrects Superman.
 However, Superman's memories have not returned, and he attacks the group after Cyborg accidentally launches a projectile at him.
 On the verge of being killed by Superman, Batman sends Lane to calm down Superman.

 Without Superman to aid them, the five heroes travel to a village in Russia where Steppenwolf aims to unite the Mother Boxes once again to remake Earth for his nephew and superior Darkseid who is the ruler of the planet Apokolips.
 Superman arrives, remembering his promise to help Batman after Lane reminds him, and assists Allen in evacuating the city, as well as Stone, in separating the Mother Boxes.
 The team defeats Steppenwolf with Superman and Wonder Woman destroying his axe.
 Overcome with fear, Steppenwolf is attacked by his own Parademons before they all teleport back to Apokolips.

 In the aftermath of the battle, Wayne re-acquires the Kent farm for Martha before it can be foreclosed and decides to rebuild Wayne Manor as a base of operations for the team and he and Prince agree that more heroes could join.
-Superman resumes his life as Kent and as protector of Earth, thanking Wayne and Prince for not losing hope in humanity, as Batman offers Superman the mantle of leadership for the newly-minted Justice League.
-Later, Superman later has a friendly race with Flash to see who is faster.
+Superman resumes his life as Kent and as protector of Earth, thanking Wayne and Prince for not losing hope in humanity, as Batman offers Superman the mantle of leadership for the newly minted Justice League.
+Later, Superman has a friendly race with Flash to see who is faster.